Mpwalla/Budget-Project/README.md

 # Budget-Project
-Created a GUI using  Python and the Tkinter package for inputting budget data  into my AWS RDS database.
+Created a GUI using the Tkinter package in Python for inputting budget data  into my AWS RDS database.